sreeharsha5219/JPMC_IncomeClassification/README.md

 ## Reporting

-- See `report/Final_Project_report.md` for the project report.
-You can edit this directly; it documents EDA, preprocessing, modeling choices, evaluation, and business recommendations.
+- See `report/Final_Project_report.pdf` for the project report. it documents EDA, preprocessing, modeling choices, evaluation, and business recommendations.